mcozijn/Lumin-VSCode-Dark/README.md

-# Lumin-Dark README
+# Lumin-Dark

-Dark minimal theme for VS Code with some pastel accents
+Minimal Dark theme for VS Code with some pastel accents.